Semaglutide (Ozempic/Wegovy) Research Overview

 SUSTAIN Programme (Type 2 Diabetes)

-The SUSTAIN (Semaglutide Unabated Sustainability in Treatment of Type 2 Diabetes) programme encompassed a series of Phase 3 trials evaluating semaglutide in adults with type 2 diabetes:
+The SUSTAIN (Semaglutide Unabated Sustainability in Treatment of Type 2 Diabetes) programme comprised a series of Phase 3 trials evaluating semaglutide in adults with type 2 diabetes:

-• SUSTAIN 7: Head-to-head against dulaglutide, semaglutide showed statistically superior HbA1c reductions and weight loss at both dose comparisons.
+• SUSTAIN 7: In a head-to-head comparison with dulaglutide, semaglutide produced statistically superior HbA1c reductions and weight loss at both matched dose pairs.

 PIONEER Programme (Oral Semaglutide)

-• PIONEER 4: Compared to liraglutide 1.8 mg, oral semaglutide 14 mg showed non-inferior HbA1c reduction and superior weight loss.
+• PIONEER 4: At 52 weeks, oral semaglutide 14 mg demonstrated non-inferior HbA1c reduction and superior weight loss compared to liraglutide 1.8 mg.

 • PIONEER 6: The cardiovascular safety trial (n=3,183) showed no increased cardiovascular risk, with a numerical trend toward MACE reduction (HR 0.79, 95% CI 0.57-1.11).